Born: November 25, 1926

 Over the next two decades, Jeffrey Hunter would show his versatility as an actor by starring or co-starring in a wide variety of movies – dramas, comedies, westerns, science fiction and war films.
 He often played the handsome decent, wholesome suitor or husband in domestic contemporary dramas and comedies of the period.

-Hunter was cast as Captain Christopher Pike of the U.S.S.
-Enterprise in the original “Star Trek” television pilot, “The Cage,” in 1964, but turned down the option to make an unprecedented second pilot and continue the role in the series.
-Footage from “The Cage” was later incorporated into a two-part episode in “Star Trek’s” first season, incorporated significant footage from “The Cage” and introduced Captain Pike to “Star Trek” fans.
+In 1964 Hunter portrayed Captain Christopher Pike of the U.S.S.
+Enterprise in the original “Star Trek” television pilot, “The Cage.”
+After that pilot was rejected, he turned down the option to make an unprecedented second pilot.
+The two-part episode “The Menagerie,” in “Star Trek’s” first season, incorporated significant footage from “The Cage” and introduced Captain Pike to “Star Trek” fans.

 During the next several years, he acted in several films in Europe and Asia.
 Jeff’s last stage appearance was in “The Rainmaker” in Chicago, in 1967.